aarshg28/Shipping-Time-Prediction/README.md

 With the growing usage of ecommerce websites, The demand to get the product delivered is also increasing.
 So to meet today's societies expectation to deliver the product as early as possible we need predictive analysis of shipments and why certain shipments are being delayed.

-This dataset contains complete shipping data for all products delivered including estimated time, shipping priority, carrier and origin.
-It has ~10000 rows, 12 feature columns, and the data schema is the following:
+This dataset contains complete shipping data for all products delivered including mainly Country,Managed By,Fulfill Via,Vendor INCO Term,Shipment Mode,PQ First Sent to Client Date,PO Sent to Vendor Date,Scheduled Delivery Date,Delivered to Client Date,Delivery Recorded Date,Product Group,Sub Classification,Vendor,Item Description,Molecule/Test Type,Brand,Dosage,Dosage Form,Unit of Measure (Per Pack),Line Item Quantity,Line Item Value,Pack Price,Unit Price,Manufacturing Site,First Line Designation,Weight (Kilograms),Freight Cost (USD)